pborenstein/esther.lol/src/esther.md

 of the Jews had hoped
 to overpower the Jews, but the plot was thwarted, and the Jews overpowered their enemies.

-Throughout King Ahasuerus's provinces the Jews gathered in their cities to defend themselves against those who tried to hurt them.
-No one could withstand them, because everyone was afraid of them.
+On the 13th of Adar, the day that Haman decreed that the Jews of the empire should be eradicated, the Jews gathered in their cities to defend themselves.
+No one could withstand them because everyone was afraid of them.
-The Jews struck at all their opponents with the sword, killing and destroying them, and they defeated all their enemies.
+The Jews struck at all their opponents with the sword, killing and destroying them.
+They defeated all their enemies.

 ### King

-> Esther, in Shushan the Jews killed and destroyed five hundred men, as well as the ten sons of Haman.
-Who knows what they did in the more distant provinces of the empire?
-Whatever you want, you will be given; whatever your request, it will be done.
+> Esther, in Shushan the Jews killed and destroyed five hundred men,
+> as well as the ten sons of Haman.
+Who knows what they did
+> in the more distant provinces of the empire?
+> Whatever you want, you will be given.
+> Whatever your request, it will be done.

 ### Esther

-> If it pleases the king, may the Jews of Shushan have tomorrow also, with the same rules as today?
+> If it pleases the king, may the Jews of Shushan
+> have tomorrow also, with the same rules as today?

-So the Jews of Shushan gathered again on the fourteenth day of Adar, and they killed another three hundred men in Shushan, but they did not pillage their property.
+So the Jews of Shushan gathered again on the 14th of Adar, and they killed another three hundred men in Shushan, but they did not pillage their property.
 The Jews in the rest of the empire also gathered to defend themselves and demand peace from their enemies.
 They killed a total of seventy-five thousand, but they did not pillage their property.

-They fought their battle on the thirteenth day of the month of Adar and made the fourteenth day of Adar a day of feasting and celebration.
+They fought their battle on the 13th of Adar and made the 14th a day of feasting and celebration.
-That's why the Jews observe the fourteenth day of Adar as a day of feasting and rejoicing  and of sending gifts of food to friends and to the poor.
+That's why Jews observe the 14th of Adar as a day of feasting and rejoicing
+and of sending gifts of food to friends and to the poor.
 These days must be remembered and observed for every generation, in every family, in every part of the world, in every city.
-The Holiday of Purim will never be abolished among the Jews, and their descendants will never cease to observe it.
+The holiday of Purim will never be abolished among the Jews, and their descendants will never cease to observe it.

 ---